simonpechacek/selection-of-code-for-siemens/README.md

 # OVERVIEW
 Directories:
    - PRG: code from course "Programming in C"
+   - ALP: code from course "Algorithms and programming"
+   - c-snake: simple snake game written in c
+   - python: some of my python projects

 Links:
    - LAR: Google drive of my code and videos from siemens course "Laboratoře aplikované elektroniky a řízení":